Skip to main content

 If you're on a campus, this is a superpower.

-Tim Dort-Golts proved this model in Bordeaux: walked into lectures, gave a quick pitch, and got entire classes to sign up.
+Chapter leaders have proven this model: walked into lectures, gave a quick pitch, and got entire classes to sign up.
 It works.

 Event Platform (Luma, Meetup, Eventbrite)